Online Inspirational Series: Unite and Uplift

 Performing first will be Madhavan Rajagopalan from Dallas.
 He is an SSE graduate and has served as a local YA rep. Madhavan recently graduated with his masters in biomedical engineering.
 He loves all things music and is happy to be here and to spend this evening with you all.

-Next, we have Gauri and Neil Potdar, from Houston.
-They have served as Region X and local YA reps.
+Next, we have Gauri and Neil Potdar, Radhika Sonde and Ashish Sonde, from Houston.
+Gauri and Neil have served as Region X and local YA reps.
 Gauri co-founded a water midstream company in Houston, TX and is a Hindustani Classical-trained singer.
 Neil is an SSE graduate and works as a Software Developer for NTTA in Houston, TX.
+Radhika and Ashish are SSE graduates.
+Radhika is an incoming freshman at University of Houston and is planning to major in computer science.
+She has been singing Hindustani classical music for 12 years.
+Ashish is currently a sophomore studying mechanical engineering at University of Houston.
+He has been playing tabla for 12 years.

 Last, we have Sachin Potdar and Shivani Solanki, both from Dallas.
 Sachin is an SSE graduate and has served as a local YA rep. He co-founded a band called DYA whose mission is to perform local events in the spirit of community service.
 Sachin works in Financial Systems for Keurig Dr. Pepper in Plano, TX.
 Shivani is an SSE graduate and is a member of the National Sai Organization, Love All Serve All music team.
 She also manages social media for the Zone 1 Young Adults.
 She is studying music therapy at Texas Woman’s University Musical Therapy program and plans to graduate this December.